Jabberwocky (film): Plot summary

 The joust grows increasingly bloody, and Passelewe, King Bruno's chamberlain, worries that all the knights will end up killed or incapacitated.
 He convinces the king to call off the fighting and instead pick a champion based on the outcome of a game of hide and seek.
 Red Herring emerges victorious.
 Ethel wants to stay in the city and pursue his affair with the tavern keeper's wife, so he bullies Dennis into taking his place as squire.
 The huge and dimwitted knight appears never to notice.

 In order to continue profiting from the crisis the city merchants hire another warrior, the Black Knight, who rides to the monster's lair and assassinates Red Herring.
 He is about to kill Dennis as well, but the monster appears—a horrific, dragon-like biped—and the Black Knight is compelled to fight for his own life.
 After a titanic struggle, he appears to slay the monster, but it revives and knocks him off a cliff.
-Dennis accidentally slays it when it impales itself on a sword he was holding while cowering, and then cuts off the monster's head, brings it to the king, and takes credit for the exploit.
+Dennis accidentally slays it when it impales itself on a sword he was holding while cowering, and then cuts off the monster's head, brings it to the king, and is credited for the exploit.
 Griselda is more interested in Dennis now that he is a hero, but he never gets the chance to marry her.
 King Bruno the Questionable keeps his word, and Dennis is given half the kingdom, married to the Princess, and swept off to his honeymoon and an uncertain fate.